TheWhiteIceWolf/AutoEjectOnStartup/README.md

 or

-just open run and enter "shell:startup" and paste it in that folder
+<strong>just open run and enter "shell:startup" and paste it in that folder</strong>

-<b>Please note that I do not own RemoveDrive cli tool.
-I just found it over web.</b>
+<i>Please note that I do not own RemoveDrive cli tool.
+I just found it over web.</i>

-Thanks
+Btw this is my first post.
+Thanks.